anshgupta25/crypto_assignment/README.md

 # Housing Rental Solutions:
 In our assignment we have implemeted a housing rental solution using blockchain and cryptography.
 We have broadly implemented 3 major features including:
 	1. Tenant Screeing
-	2. Payment Processing
+	2. Merkle Root Verification
 	3. Property Management

-We also have implemented zero knowledge proof for checking if the property is actually owned by the seller.
+We also have implemented zero knowledge proof and DPOS Consensus Algorithm for checking if the property is actually owned by the seller.

 ## Implementation:
 ##  bchain.py